-How do I benchmark network throughput between Amazon EC2 Linux instances in the same VPC?
+How do I benchmark network throughput between Amazon EC2 Linux instances in the same Amazon VPC?

-I need to measure the network bandwidth between Amazon Elastic Compute Cloud (Amazon EC2) Linux instances in the same Amazon Virtual Private Cloud (Amazon VPC).
+I want to measure the network bandwidth between Amazon Elastic Compute Cloud (Amazon EC2) Linux instances in the same Amazon Virtual Private Cloud (Amazon VPC).
 How can I do that?

 - The physical proximity of the EC2 instances.
 Instances in the same Availability Zone are geographically closest to each other.
 Instances in different Availability Zones in the same Region, instances in different Regions on the same continent, and instances in different Regions on different continents are progressively farther away from one another.

-- EC2 high performance computing (HPC) support using placement groups.
+- Amazon EC2 high performance computing (HPC) support that uses placement groups.
 HPC provides full-bisection bandwidth and low latency, with support for up to 100-gigabit network speeds, depending on the instance type.
-To review network performance for each instance type, see Instance Types Matrix.
-For more information, see Launching Instances in a Placement Group.
+To review network performance for each instance type, see Amazon Linux AMI instance type matrix.
+For more information, see Launching instances in a placement group.

-Due to these factors, there can be a significant network performance difference between different cloud environments.
+Because of the preceding factors, there might be significant network performance difference between different cloud environments.
 It's a best practice to periodically evaluate and baseline the network performance of your environment to improve application performance.
-Testing network performance can provide valuable insight for determining the EC2 instance types, sizes, and configurations that best suit your needs.
+Testing network performance provides valuable insight for determining the EC2 instance types, sizes, and configurations that best suit your needs.
 You can run network performance tests on any combination of instances you choose.

-- Be sure that the instances support enhanced networking for Linux and that they are in the same VPC.
+2. Verify that the instances support enhanced networking for Linux, and that they are in the same Amazon VPC.

-- (Optional) If you are performing network testing between instances that don't support jumbo frames, then follow the steps in Network Maximum Transmission Unit (MTU) for Your EC2 Instance to check and set the MTU on your instance.
+3. (Optional) If you're performing network testing between instances that don't support jumbo frames, then follow the steps in Network maximum transmission unit (MTU) for your EC2 instance to check and set the MTU on your instance.

 Install the iperf network benchmark tool on both instances

 In some distros, such as Amazon Linux, iperf is part of the Extra Packages for Enterprise Linux (EPEL) repository.
 To enable the EPEL repository, see How do I enable the EPEL repository for my Amazon EC2 instance running CentOS, RHEL, or Amazon Linux?

-To install iperf on RHEL 6 Linux hosts, run commands similar to the following:
+To install iperf on RHEL 6 Linux hosts, run the following command:

 # yum -y install https://dl.fedoraproject.org/pub/epel/epel-release-latest-6.noarch.rpm && yum -y install iperf

-To install iperf on RHEL 7 Linux hosts, run commands similar to the following:
+To install iperf on RHEL 7 Linux hosts, run the following command:

 # yum -y install https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm && yum -y install iperf

-To install iperf on Debian/Ubuntu hosts, run commands similar to the following:
+To install iperf on Debian/Ubuntu hosts, run the following command:

 # apt-get install -y iperf

-To install iperf on CentOS6/7 hosts, run commands similar to the following:
+To install iperf on CentOS 6/7 hosts, run the following command:

 # yum -y install epel-release && yum -y install iperf